23 Best Foods That Make You Poop And Relieve Constipation

 5. Brussels Sprouts

 How do Brussels sprouts make you poop?
 Let us find out here.
-These mini cabbages are good sources of fiber, which makes your stool bulky and helps you poop – potentially assisting in reducing constipation in the process.
+These mini cabbages are good sources of fiber, which makes your stool bulky and helps you poop – potentially assisting in reducing constipation in the process (14).
+They also have a high water content, important for softening stool and preventing constipation (12).

 If you aren’t used to consuming a lot of fiber, start small, otherwise the fiber in the sprouts may not break down in the small intestine – ultimately leading to gas.